AlexIoannides/dev-setup/dev-compose-configs/README.md

 # Docker Compose Configs

 We may need ancillary containerised services up-and-running for development (e.g., databases), or it might be easier to configure a single container (e.g., with volume mounts, environment variables, etc.), in a single file.
-We can use docker compose for this task.
+We can use [Docker Compose](https://docs.docker.com/compose/) for this task - a tool for defining and running multi-container applications.

 ## Docker Compose Basics